Iraq–Kuwait border: Barrier

 The Iraq–Kuwait barrier (حدود العراق-الكويت Hudud al-'Irāq-al-Kuwayt) is a 120 mi border fence extending 6 mi into Iraq, 3 mi into Kuwait, and across the full length of their mutual border from Saudi Arabia to the Persian Gulf.
-Constructed by authorisation of the United Nations Security Council, its stated purpose was to stop a re-invasion of Kuwait by Iraq, although a fence would be quite useless against tanks and planes.
+Constructed by authorisation of the United Nations Security Council resolution 689, its stated purpose was to stop a re-invasion of Kuwait by Iraq.

 The border barrier, made of electrified fencing and concertina wire, is braced by a 15 ft and 15 ft trench, complete with a 10 ft dirt berm and guarded by hundreds of soldiers, several patrol boats, and helicopters.
 Construction of the barrier began in 1991.

 In January 2004, Kuwait decided to install a new 217 km iron barrier along the border.
-The barrier was estimated to have cost $28 million and the entire length of the border; asphalted roads were be also constructed to facilitate border security movement.
+The barrier was estimated to have cost $28 million and the entire length of the border; asphalted roads were also constructed to facilitate border security movement.